• Skip to primary navigation

 Home » Recipes » Sauces

-Published: May 25, 2022 · Modified: May 25, 2022 by Claire · This post may contain affiliate links.
+Published: May 25, 2022 · Modified: Sep 23, 2022 by Claire · This post may contain affiliate links.
 As an Amazon associate I earn from qualifying purchases · Leave a Comment

-This mint basil pesto combines fresh herbs with pumpkin seeds, olive oil and garlic for a flavourful dip, spread or sauce for pesto pasta.
+This basil mint pesto combines fresh herbs with pumpkin seeds, olive oil and garlic for a flavourful dip, spread or sauce for pesto pasta.
 Easy to make, it comes together in less than 20 minutes and is a tasty vegan mint pesto made without nuts or cheese.

 mint basil pesto in a white bowl next to a glass jar of pumpkin seeds and basil leaves.